Below

 is a simply guide to choosing a table tennis table that's appropriate for your

-application, and budget:Who will be using the table?
+Where will you be using the table?

-Beginners and Recreational players - if the table is for a beginner or if you are looking to use the table for fun in your garage or basement, you do not need a professional table built for tournaments.
+- Beginners and Recreational players - if the table is for a beginner or if you are looking to use the table for fun in your garage or basement, you do not need a professional table built for tournaments.
 It would be sufficient to purchase a recreational table.

 If space is limited, and the table is required solely for recreational reasons, you might want to have a look at the non-standard small tables or